towech-financeApp/WebClient/README.md

 WebClient for the Towech FinanceApp, it is created using reactJS and when used inside a docker container, it utilizes nginx for serving it.

+This webClient is created using as few component libraries as possible, the intention of this is to learn to create frontend apps entirely from scratch.

 # Table of Contents
 1. [Environment](#Environment)
 2. [Installation](#Installation)